-AGENDA ITEM V WHO DISCUSSION AND ACTIONS ARISING Officers to get funding if a project already sits within a plan.
+AGENDA ITEM WHO DISCUSSION AND ACTIONS ARISING Officers to get funding if a project already sits within a plan.
 Noted it would go out for consultation but internally think it is a good location.
 SL noted proposed benefits of location with existing strategy to support, existing parking onsite for travel to location and connection to key growth areas.
-HO noted there was good access points from East, questioned access from South?
-SL explained works that were being done.
+HO noted there was good access points from East, questioned access from South? - SL explained works that were being done.
 LM questioned if there was a secondary location? - SL explained another possible location was within Briefly Reserve.
 MK suggested a location near Lake Pertobe and BMX track.
 Explained benefits of this location.
 LM questioned if the Pump Track would be used for races.
-The group confirmed the tracks purpose use mainly for hide to use The group confirmed the tracks purpose was mainly for kids to use.
+LM questioned if the Pump Track would be used for races.
+The group confirmed the tracks purpose was mainly for kids to use.
 HO and ZB noted that there was already a lot happening in South Warrnambool.
-Suggested it would be nice to have No and 2B noted that there was already a lot happening in south warmanbool.
 Suggested it would be nice to have some free infrastructure for kids in other areas across town to use.
 Suggested that having one Pump Track could increase chances of more being constructed across town.
-RA questioned how it would connect to Russells Creek track?
-SL showed connection to path and potential for a pedestrian crossing across Bromfield Street.
+RA questioned how it would connect to Russells Creek track? - SL showed connection to path and potential for a pedestrian crossing across Bromfield Street.
 This would likely come before a vehicle bridge.
 Showed how residents from the North could access it with connection to traffic lights on Mortlake Road.
 KR added that it would be located in the flood plain.
-RA questioned if there would be toilets?
-SL responded that there were currently toilets next to the proposed track but they were used by a Club.
+RA questioned if there would be toilets? - SL responded that there were currently toilets next to the proposed track but they were used by a Club.
 Noted the toilets could potentially become public use.
 Angie Paspaliaris arrived at 5.49pm.
 LM questioned how much it would cost? - SL advised that it would be around \$150,000 for a pump track.
 Noted it would be modular not just asphalt.
 2. Train Station Bike Infrastructure SL advised there had been some progress at the Train Station with the installation of bike storage.
 Showed photo on screen.
 SL suggested that at this stage it was likely just hoops but they would advocate for repair station.
-SL explained that it had been installed by VicTrack. • ZB advised that she had been sending weekly emails to VicTrack about the lack of bike infrastructure.
-Explained that she had also contacted the Transport Minister and that Roma Britnell was also advocating. • ZB explained that she had a previous experience with Vline when they had an emergency cancellation of a train and she couldn't get back to Warrnambool on a bus as she had her bike.
+SL explained that it had been installed by VicTrack.
+ZB advised that she had been sending weekly emails to VicTrack about the lack of bike infrastructure.
+Explained that she bad also contacted the Transport Minister and that Borne Britan II was also advised in a had also contacted the Transport Minister and that Roma Britnell was also advocating.
+ZB explained that she had a previous experience with Vline when they had an emergency cancellation of a train and she couldn't get back to Warrnambool on a bus as she had her bike.
 Explained that they had a procedure in place where they paid \$700 for her to get a taxi back home.
-3. Promenade - bike repair - potential locations • SL highlighted in the works plan the proposed bike repair stations.
+3. Promenade - bike repair - potential locations SL highlighted in the works plan the proposed bike repair stations.
 Explained that it could be possible to install 3 stations,